nautobot/nautobot/docs/configuration/optional-settings.md

 Default: False

 This setting enables debugging.
 This should be done only during development or troubleshooting.
+Note that only clients which access NetBox from a recognized [internal IP address](#internal_ips) will see debugging tools in the user interface.

+!!! warning
     Never enable debugging on a production system, as it can expose sensitive data to unauthenticated users.

 ---